corkami/collisions/README.md

 Since file formats usually define a terminator that will make parsers stop after it, `A` will terminate parsing, which will make the appended content `B` ignored.

-So typically at least 2 comments are needed:
+So typically at least two comments are needed - often three:
 1. alignment
 2. hide collision blocks
 3. hide one file content (for re-usable collisions)